A nonprofit fundraising plan is a road map designed to help you raise the money you need to achieve your goals.

 Video Marketing

-In today’s digital world, nonprofits and charities should consider investing in video and visual storytelling as a key fundraising tool.
+In today’s digital world, nonprofits should consider investing in video and visual storytelling as a key fundraising tool.

 Without a doubt, an impactful nonprofit video is one of the most effective tools in your belt for rallying support.
 I’m referring to those videos that showcase the remarkable journey from trial to triumph of an individual or group.

-The best thing about video marketing is that it doesn’t have to be a full-scale production especially if you have limited marketing dollars.
+The best thing about video marketing is that it doesn’t have to be a full-scale production, especially if you have limited marketing dollars.
 These days, shooting high-quality videos doesn’t have to cost an arm and leg.
-Short-form videos on TikTok and Instagram Reels are extremely popular ways to connect with your audience.
+Short-form videos like those used in Instagram Reels are extremely popular ways to connect with your audience.
 All you need is a smartphone and good lighting to get started!

 SEO